 Every year, millions of British pigs are facing terrible treatment at slaughter.
-Will you take a moment to email Theresa Villiers, the Secretary of State responsible for this issue, and ask him to protect pig welfare?
+Will you take a moment to email Theresa Villiers, the Secretary of State responsible for this issue, and ask her to protect pig welfare?

 Around three quarters of pigs sent for slaughter in the UK are killed using CO2.
 Despite numerous reports, dating back over three decades, highlighting that CO2 is an inhumane method for stunning and slaughtering pigs, the pig industry has dragged its heels over implementing more humane slaughter methods.
 And Theresa Villiers’ department, Defra, has a leisurely target of 2020 for reviewing more humane alternatives.